wikibonsai/semtree/README.md

 Whether or not to include the semtree/index files themselves as nodes in the tree.
 This option is a useful toggle between 'tree-building' (non-virtual to allow for index/trunk file traversal) and 'tree-viewing' (virtual to eliminate unnecessary index/trunk files) states.
 Default is `false`.

+Note: If `virtualTrunk` is set to `true`, it is wise to ensure there is a root-level node.

 ### `wikitext: boolean`

 Whether or not to expect [[wikilink square brackets]] so they may be ignored when processing tree text.
 Default is `true`.